Skip to main content

 We are pleased that you have chosen Coastal Alabama Community College to prepare you for a career as a medical assistant.
 Our mission is to prepare graduates to practice safe, competent, patient-centered care in an increasingly complex and rapidly changing health care system.
 The following is information regarding application to the Associate in Applied Science Degree program for the Medical Assistant.

-Location: Bay Minette (Hybrid)
+Program Location: Bay Minette

 Nursing and Allied Health Division

-This is a hybrid program (pending approval Spring Semester 2024) that prepares individuals, under the supervision of physicians/healthcare providers, to provide medical office administrative services and perform clinical duties including patient intake and care, routine diagnostic and recording procedures, pre-examination and examination assistance, and the administration of medications and first aid.
-Includes instruction in basic anatomy and physiology; medical terminology; medical law and ethics; patient psychology and communications; medical office procedures; and clinical diagnostic, examination, testing, and treatment procedures.
+The Medical Assistant Technology Program prepares individuals, under the supervision of physicians, to provide medical office administrative services and perform clinical duties including patient intake and care, routine diagnostic and recording procedures, pre-examination and examination assistance, and the administration of medications and first aid.
+The program includes instruction in basic anatomy and physiology; medical terminology; medical law and ethics; patient psychology and communications; medical office procedures; and clinical diagnostic, examination, testing, and treatment procedures.

-4. Eligible to register for English Composition I (ENG 101), Mathematical Applications (MTH 116) or higher level Math such as MTH 100, 110, 112, etc.
+4. Eligible to register for English Composition I (ENG 101), Mathematical Applications (MTH 116) or higher-level Math such as MTH 100, 110, 112, etc.

 5. Meet Essential Eligibility Criteria for the Nursing and Allied Health Programs.